-The White Supremacist Murder Trump Ignored in New York
+The White-Supremacist Murder Trump Ignored in New York

 At 8:51 p.m., the presidential motorcade approached.
 A HUGE boo went up as a gleaming black limousine carried Trump up to his tower.
 He had come back to a New York that is in truth more the city of Timothy Caughman than the city of Donald Trump.

-He rode an elevator up to the penthouse he says in on the 68th floor but is really on the 58th.
+He rode an elevator up to the penthouse he says is on the 68th floor but is really on the 58th.

 “Feels good to be home after seven months, but the White House is very special, there is no place like it... and the U.S. is really my home!”
 Trump tweeted from on high.